Also known as:

 Threat Summary:

-Heavily trapped for wild bird trade; since 1981, greater than 100,000 individuals have been recorded in international trade.
-Also persecuted as a crop pest and at threat from the destruction of breediing colonies.
+Heavily trapped for wild bird trade; since 1981, 122,914 individuals have been recorded in international trade.
+Also persecuted as a crop pest and at threat from the destruction of breeding colonies.
 The population size of the four subspecies was estimated as follows by Masello et al. in 2011: patagonus 43,330 nests, conlara 1,700 individuals, andinus 2,000 nests, bloxhami 5,000-6,000 individuals.

 Range:

-C.p. andinus: NW Argentina, from Salta and Catamarca south to C Mendoza and N San Luis.
+C.p. andinus: Northwestern Argentina, from Salta and Catamarca south to San Juan.

 Habitat:

-Found in open grass country, also reported in savanna, wooded valleys with cliffs and farmland to about 2000m (6560 ft).
-In arid country near streams and rivers.
+Found in open grass country, also reported in savanna, wooded valleys with cliffs and farmland to about 2000 m (6560 ft).
+Also, in arid country near streams and rivers, and scrub and humid scrub.

 Wild Diet: